plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 *The generated training data.
 Not shown are the corresponding stage arrays.*

 ![NA encoding 1]({{ site.url }}/assets/seq010_data.svg)
-*Illustration of `NA` encoding in a sequence in our feature array.*
+*Illustration of `na` encoding in a sequence in our feature array.*

 ![NA encoding 2]({{ site.url }}/assets/seq030_data.svg)
-*Illustration of `NA` encoding in a sample in our feature array, for a later sequence of the same profile.*
+*Illustration of `na` encoding in a sample in our feature array, for a later sequence of the same profile.*

-Scaling, creates an implicit link with the activation function chosed for the dense operation on all LSTM units per time step
+It is good practice to normalize the feature arrays - this keeps the weights of the input layers around unity and aids convergence and numerical/FP stability.
+It is required to normalize the target arrays for a bounded activation in the output layer, like the `sigmoid` function we use.
+Scaling thus creates an implicit link with this activation.
+The scalers available in `sklearn.preprocessing` require a two-dimensional view of the underlying values, with samples as rows and each feature/target in its own column, so this view is exactly what we're gonna provide by flattening the time step dimension of our arrays:

 <script src="https://gist.github.com/plang85/ad9f1bd7ba7dda5ddf6fb2874c85d35b.js"></script>